sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-3.md

 In conclusion, this room taught us:
 * How to use terminal text editors
-* General utilities such as downloading and serving contents using a python webserver
+* General utilities such as downloading and serving contents using a Python web server
 * The basics of processes
-* How to maintainin and automate a system using crontabs, package management, and reviewing logs
+* How to maintain and automate a system using crontabs, package management, and reviewing logs

 ***